xyzz/acquisition/README.md

 ### Windows

 On Windows you can use either Visual Studio or MinGW version of Qt Creator.
 Alternatively you can also use Visual Studio with Qt Add-in.
-Note that only Visual Studio 2013 Update 3 is supported.

 ### Linux